Site NameDarkie Point, Ebor

 Weapons UsedMusket(s), Bayonet(s)

-NarrativeAccording to Indigenous historian, Callum Clayton-Dixon, 'Following the killing of several colonists in the Bald Hills area', of the New England Tableland in August 1852, a group of Aboriginal people were chased to the edge of a sheer bluff south of Ebor and were either shot or pushed over the edge' of Darkie Point, 'probably both.
-Constable Michael Clogher and Major Edward Parke were two of the main perpetrators.'
-(Clayton-Dixon 2019, p.138)
+Indigenous historian Callum Clayton-Dixon summarised the sequence of events thus: 'Following the killing of several colonists in the Bald Hills area in August 1852, a group of Aboriginal people were chased to the edge of a sheer bluff south of Ebor and were either shot or pushed over the edge, probably both.
+Constable Michael Clogher and Major Edward Parke were two of the main perpetrators' (Clayton-Dixon 2019, p.138).

 Corroboration Rating*